Sustainable Food Policy

 Fairtrade Status

-We have been a Fairtrade supporter since 2011.
-We promoted the value of Fairtrade and actively celebrated Fairtrade fortnight every year.
-The University was last re awarded University Fairtrade Status from July 2022 to July 2024.
-We also support the use of other ethically and sustainably sourced products and we purchase a range of organic and Rainforest Alliance certified products.
-We continue to support and promote Fairtrade products like tea, hot chocolate and a range of confectionary and soft drinks.
-We are aiming for Soil Association Silver and Gold standards which will also complement our use of Fairtrade products.
+The Service has been a Fairtrade supporter since 2011.
+It promoted the value of Fairtrade and actively celebrated Fairtrade Fortnight every year.
+The University was last re-awarded University Fairtrade Status - One Star rating- July 2022 to July 2024.
+It also supports the use of other ethically and sustainably sourced products and purchases a range of Organic and Rainforest Alliance certified products.
+The University continues to support and promote Fairtrade products like Tea, Hot Chocolate and a range of confectionary and soft drinks.
+As the service aims for Soil Association Silver and Gold standards which will also audit the commitment of the University’s use of Fairtrade products

 Transport, deliveries and packaging